-- To recognize and reward ecosystem services in various forms. - There is a large potential for expanding these tools to wider agricultural areas recognizing the multiple functions of agriculture. - These tools are yet to be applied in conventional agriculture but have successfully been applied in scenarios where natural ecosystems and agriculture are in close interaction such as in agro-ecological farming systems (e.g. Sato Yama).
+- To recognize and reward ecosystem services in various forms. - There is a large potential for expanding these tools to wider agricultural areas recognizing the multiple functions of agriculture. - These tools are yet to be applied in conventional agriculture but have successfully been applied in scenarios of upstream and downstream scenarios and where natural ecosystems and agriculture are in close interaction such as in agro-ecological farming systems (e.g. Sato Yama).